921kiyo/3d-dl/src/rendering/readme.md

 All of blender can be accssed throught the `bpy` module, by calling `import bpy`.
 The most important objects in the `bpy` module are:

+### `bpy.data`
-* `bpy.data` - this provides an interface to all the data structures that exist in the program.
+This provides an interface to all the data structures that exist in the program.
 This includes meshes, cameras, scenes, user settings node trees and many more.
 The Blender API essentially depends on the `data` API to manipulate these.
 For example, if I wanted to change the location of a cube, I would change the cube data structure: